yasiramus/pokemon/README.md

 ## Stacks Used

-<p> <strong> ReactJs: </strong> for creating of the entire application.<p>
+<p><strong> ReactJs: </strong> for creating of the entire application.<br>

-> redux-toolkit : for state management.
+redux-toolkit : for state management. <br>

-> react-redux : for binding that is connecting the redux-store to the react app.
+react-redux : for binding that is connecting the redux-store to the react app.<br>

-> tailwind.css : for styling.
+tailwind.css : for styling.<br>

-> react-router-dom : for routing.
+react-router-dom : for routing.<br>

-> axios : for making of api calls.
+axios : for making of api calls.<p>

 <!-- ### 🏠 [Homepage](https://github.com/yasiramus/pokemon.git) -->
 ### 🏠 [Homepage](App)